-With the introduction of some new products into the CBD world, the topic of transdermal products has become pretty popular.
-One of the most heavily debated topics currently is that of transdermal products and what sets them apart from topicals.
+The subject of Topical vs Transdermal CBD Products and how they differ has become pretty popular with the introduction of some new products into the CBD world.
+One of the most heavily debated topics currently is that of Transdermal CBD Products and what sets them apart from topicals.
 Understandably, there is some confusion out there about the following question – “What is the difference between topical and transdermal CBD products?”

 CBD lotions, salves and balms are available from many CBD companies.
 These topicals make up most of the market today.
-They are applied to the skin but they only work ON the skin.
+Topicals are applied to the skin but they only work ON the skin.
 They generally work on the top 3 layers of the skin, it’s surrounding area, and that’s it.
-They do not penetrate THROUGH the skin, nor does any of the CBD get into the bloodstream.
-If you take your sublingual CBD oil and apply it to your skin, that is topical not transdermal.
+Topical CBD products do not penetrate THROUGH the skin, nor does any of the CBD get into the bloodstream.
+If you take your sublingual CBD oil and apply it to your skin, that is topical, not transdermal.
 This is largely why you can apply THC topically as well, and not experience any psychoactive effects.
-Nor will it be likely to trigger a positive drug test.
+Likewise, it will be unlikely to trigger a positive drug test.

 A More In-Depth Look